 Match.com is an extremely straightforward site: Make a profile, look at other profiles, see someone you like, message them.
 It’s simple to use, which might be a plus if you’re nervous about getting into the online dating game.
 Following account creation, users are asked to do a personality test through Chemistry.com; Match then uses that information to make suggestions, while a clever algorithm tracks your activity on the site and tailors your experience accordingly.
 Subscriptions to Match aren’t cheap — one month will run you an astounding $42, which scales down if you sign up for a longer period (which is kind of like saying “I probably won’t have any luck for a while”) — so if you’re the thrifty type, you can join for free.

 The catch is that free accounts can only communicate by winks — Match’s equivalent to the Facebook “poke.”
 If you can successfully woo someone using just a digital wink, then congratulations!
 You’re probably attractive.
 For paid users, Match offers a host of neat features, like real-life “Stir” meetup events, and the site will provide you with around ten matches per day to consider.
 That’s a lot of matches!
 It is called Match.com, after all.

 eHarmony ($60 a month, or $325 annually)

 Even if you know nothing about online dating, you should recognize the founder of eHarmony, Neil Clark Warren.
-He’s the indelible white-haired man with glasses who — according to his widespread advertisements — wants everyone to fall in love, and as of 2008, that includes homosexual couples.
+He’s the Bernie Sanders-looking man who — according to his widespread advertisements — wants everyone to fall in love, and as of 2008, that includes homosexual couples.
 This site is the most expensive on this list, but it also requires the least amount of work in the long run.
-The initial personality test can be daunting and take a couple hours, but after that eHarmony emails you matches.
+The initial personality quiz — which tests for its trademarked “29 Dimensions of Compatibility” — can be daunting and take a couple hours, but after that, eHarmony emails you matches.
 You don’t need to continually monitor your profile or dig through pages and pages of prospective matches.